The Herd Bulls : Predominately raised in our registered herd. Black Angus and Black Simmentals are featured.

 The Steers: This healthy group of calves are available for the stocker and grasser market.
 Persued by repeat buyers!

 The Heifers: We select 20 to 30 straight-breds for our own herd and another small group from the Simm sired group to sell as Breds.
 Heifers are offered as open replacements, in drafts of 10 head or larger and sorted as straight-bred or F1 crosses.

 The commercial straight bred black angus cow herd consists of the ranch holdings of Don and Connie, Darby and Sarah, and Connie's parents; Alfred and Josephine Wardberg.

 Three generations working together to continue the angus tradition which was established in 1948 by Connie's Grandparents.

 Breeding . . .
 Calving

-The cow herd remains to be 100% straightbred black Angus.
-The 2018 breeding season marked the ninth season in which we covered approx. one-half the cow herd with Black Simmental bulls ~ all our replacements are selected from the Black Angus sired heifers.
+The cow herd remains to be 100% straight bred black Angus.
+The 2009 breeding season marked the beginning of our crossbred program in which one-half of the cow herd is covered with Black Simmental bulls ~ all our replacements are selected from the Black Angus sired heifers.

 Depending on spring conditions, winter feeding is continued until the pasture can offer green grass or carry over of last year's growth.
 The commercial herd is pasture calved.
 Calves are branded, vaccinated and castrated early June.